0xAX/linux-insides/mm/linux-mm-2.md

 ...
 ```

-Part of these addresses is from the call of the `e820_reserve_resources` function.
-We can find call of this function in the [arch/x86/kernel/setup.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/setup.c) and the function itself is defined in the [arch/x86/kernel/e820.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/e820.c). `e820_reserve_resources` goes through the [e820](http://en.wikipedia.org/wiki/E820) map and inserts memory regions to the root `iomem` resource structure.
-All `e820` memory regions which will be inserted to the `iomem` resource have following types:
+Part of these addresses are from the call of the `e820_reserve_resources` function.
+We can find a call to this function in the [arch/x86/kernel/setup.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/setup.c) and the function itself is defined in [arch/x86/kernel/e820.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/e820.c). `e820_reserve_resources` goes through the [e820](http://en.wikipedia.org/wiki/E820) map and inserts memory regions into the root `iomem` resource structure.
+All `e820` memory regions which are inserted into the `iomem` resource have the following types:

 ```C
 static inline const char *e820_type_to_string(int e820_type)